barryclark/jekyll-now/about.md

 I spent five years at Google writing C++ on Google Maps in London and New York; [download my resume.](http://www.oicheryl.com/resources/CherylHung-CV.pdf)

-I hold a Masters in Computer Science from the University of Cambridge (King’s College).
-My final year dissertation was on [Gesture controlled robotics using the Vicon motion capture system](https://github.com/oicheryl/cambridge/blob/master/documentation/dissertation/cjh84.pdf).
+I hold a Masters in Computer Science from the University of Cambridge, King’s College.
+My final year dissertation was on [Gesture-controlled robotics using the Vicon motion capture system](https://github.com/oicheryl/cambridge/blob/master/documentation/dissertation/cjh84.pdf).

 [Tweet me](https://twitter.com/oicheryl) for speaking engagements, work opportunities, new projects etc.